United Nations General Assembly resolution

-A United Nations General Assembly resolution is a decision or declaration voted on by all member states of the United Nations in the General Assembly.
+A United Nations General Assembly resolution is a decision or declaration voted on by all member states of the United Nations in the UN General Assembly.

 General Assembly resolutions usually require a simple majority (more yes votes than no votes) to pass.
 However, if the General Assembly determines that the issue is an "important question" by a simple majority vote, then a two-thirds majority (twice as many yes votes as no votes) is required; "important questions" are those that deal significantly with the maintenance of international peace and security, admission of new members to the United Nations, suspension of the rights and privileges of membership, the expulsion of members, operation of the trusteeship system, or budgetary questions.

-Although General Assembly resolutions are generally non-binding towards member states, internal resolutions may be binding on the operation of the General Assembly itself, for example with regard to budgetary and procedural matters.
+Although General Assembly resolutions are generally non-binding for member states, internal resolutions may be binding on the operation of the General Assembly itself, for example with regard to budgetary and procedural matters.